-2. Machine Overview
+2. Paraguay Scrubber Overview

-The SRS outlines the system requirements.
-This document explains the details of the software implementation.
+The Paraguay SRS outlines the system requirements.
+This document explains the details of the software implementation and key items of note during the project design process.
 The software design is modular to support component carry-over into new designs.
-The Sub-Module Integration Review step of the Controls Software Design Process outlines the modules this design will use as carry-over from previous designs.
-This review is summarized in this document: Sub-module Integration Review.
 Similar to previous software designs that were constructed via layers, this design will use a layered architecture to link the different modules together.